-The following is an interview with me done by Pengeblogg which is one of Norway’s most famous financial blogs.
-I’m honered that Pengeblogg wanted to interview me and very eager to read your comments.
-For readers who can read or understand norwegian, click here to enter interview
+The following is an interview with me done by Pengeblogg, one of Norway’s most famous financial blogs.
+I’m honored that Pengeblogg wanted to interview me and very eager to read your comments.
+For Norwegian, click here to enter interview

 Can you tell me about yourself?

 I am a man, 25-30 years old, born and raised in Stockholm I lived there for 10 years before my family moved to Norway.

 My parents are architects but don’t conclude that I’ve grown up in any luxury home.
 By the end of the 1980s and early 1990s, there was a huge housing crisis in Norway, and therefore no new construction projects were started.

 Such is bad news for architects, and my parents had to try their luck in Sweden.
 My mother was lucky and got a job, while my dad didn’t find any job during my entire childhood.

 I have been told later that we had a tight budget, but went over my head.
 As a child, one is only interested in attention, care and the opportunity to sometimes kick a ball with your friends.